chris-short/chrisshort.net/content/publications.md

 ## [Ansible Operators October 2019 Update](https://blog.openshift.com/ansible-operators-october-2019-update/)

-> During this month’s Operator Framework SIG Meeting, I presented an update on the latest happenings with Ansible Operators ([slides here](https://speakerdeck.com/chrisshort/operator-framework-sig-ansible-operators-october-2019-update)).
+> During this month's Operator Framework SIG Meeting, I presented an update on the latest happenings with Ansible Operators ([slides here](https://speakerdeck.com/chrisshort/operator-framework-sig-ansible-operators-october-2019-update)).
 I touched on a few topics that I wanted to share with the greater universe.

 ## [How DevOps is like auto racing](https://developers.redhat.com/blog/2019/08/22/how-devops-is-like-auto-racing/)